OguzPastirmaci/misc/k8s-ubuntu-rdma-oci.md

 apt update && apt install perftest -y
 ```

 17 - Run a basic `ib_write_bw` test between pods.
-Make sure the RDMA interface you use matches the RDMA IP.
+Make sure the RDMA interface you use matches the RDMA IP (192.168.x.x).
 You can get the device/interface matching with the `ibdev2netdev` command.

 In `rdma-test-pod-1` run: